-Here's me toasting the arrival of LADY BAG - paperbacks for sale with electronic versions coming.
+Here's me toasting the arrival of LADY BAG - paperbacks and electronic versions, all available.
 For this book only the whole bottle would do.

 Here is the book that's already out: MISS TERRY.
 It's in paperback and hardback and all the main electronic formats.